wazuh/wazuh-documentation/source/installation-guide/optional-configurations/elastic_ssl.rst

 Setting up SSL for Filebeat and Logstash
 ========================================

-If you are running Wazuh server and the Elastic Stack on separate systems (distributed architecture), then it is important to configure SSL encryption between Filebeat and Logstash.
-This does not apply to single-server architectures.
+If you are running Wazuh server and Elastic Stack on separate systems & servers (distributed architecture), then it is important to configure SSL encryption between Filebeat and Logstash.
+This not applies to single-server architectures.

+.. note:: Many of the commands described below need to be executed with root user privileges.

 Generating a self-signed SSL certificate
 ----------------------------------------

-First, we need an SSL certificate and a key.
+1. First, we need an SSL certificate and key.

 1. On the **machine with Logstash server** installed, create a copy of the OpenSSL example configuration file.
 The file location may vary depending on your operating system: